reasonml/ReasonNativeProject/README.md

 rebuilt as a result of the `install` was not designed to build in an idempotent manner.
 In that case, just add the new dependency to your `package.json` `"dependencies"`, `rm -r node_modules`, and then run `npm install`.
 This installs from a clean slate.

+> Note: `opam-alpha` is "alpha" - we may move to a new namespace `opam-beta` once we apply the lessons we've learned from `opam-alpha`.
+All the should exist as they are, but a next generation `opam-beta` universe on `npm` would have everything `opam-alpha` has (and then some).
+The work to upgrade your projects will likely be minimal.

 ### What's happening
 - `npm install` will download and install all your dependencies, and run the